Epistimio/orion/docs/src/examples/scikit-learn.rst

    orion info -n scitkit-iris-tutorial

-You can also query the results from the database using Oríon's python API.
-Check out https://orion.readthedocs.io/en/latest/user/monitoring.html#library-api to learn more and see examples.
+You can also query the results from the database using :ref:`Oríon's python API
+<library-api-results>`.
+Check it out to learn more and see examples.